 Today and in the future

-• In 2017 Boskalis will convert one of its semi-submersible heavy lift vessels into a self-propelled crane vessel, including a 3,000 mt revolving crane.
-It will be able to execute transportation as well as installation or decommissioning services.
+• In 2018 Boskalis took the Bokalift 1 into service: a conversion of semi-submersible heavy transport vessel Finesse into a self-propelled crane vessel, including a 3,000 mt revolving crane.
+It can execute transportation as well as installation or decommissioning services.
 Due to its DP-2 capabilities there is no loss time for anchor spread deployment.
-The vessel can accommodate 149 persons and will have a helicopter deck available for offshore transfers.
-Expected delivery 2018.
-A sister vessel is also scheduled for conversion into a 3,000 ton crane vessel.
+The vessel can accommodate 150 persons and has a helicopter deck for offshore transfers.

-• Self-propelled megacutter Helios - Boskalis has designed and is building a new self-propelled mega cutter suction dredger, with a total installed power of 23,700 kW and a pump ashore capacity of 15,600 kW.
-Expected delivery 2017.
+• Self-propelled megacutter Helios - Boskalis has designed and built a new self-propelled mega cutter suction dredger, with a total installed power of 23,700 kW and a pump ashore capacity of 15,600 kW.
+Delivered in July 2017.
 A sister vessel for the Helios has been ordered, commissioning expected in 2020.

 Recent fleet developments Dredging & Inland infra